ChapelR/custom-macros-for-sugarcube-2/readme.md

  * [The Official Twine Discord Server](https://discordapp.com/invite/n5dJvPp)
  * [The Unoffical Twine Subreddit](https://www.reddit.com/r/twinegames/)

 Regardless of where you seek help, you'll want to provide links to the scripts you're using for your potential answerers.
-Don't expect people to know what "Chapel's fading macros" are or how they work jjust from the name.
+Don't expect people to know what "Chapel's fading macros" are or how they work just from the name.

 ### You Don't Write Good...